jpereiran/jpereiran.github.io/_posts/2019-07-07-Basic-web-scraping-with-Requests-in-Falabellas-website.markdown

 #### What we know

 Thanks to my friend, I already know that we can search a product with its SKU number in the search bar and look up to ten at the same time.
-However, since we want to make this process for a bigger amount of products, we will analyze what is the behavior when we search only one.
+However, since we want to automate this process for a bigger amount of products, we will analyze what is the behavior when we search for only one.

-When we find a product we get an URL with a pattern like https<span></span>://www.falabella.com.pe/falabella-pe/product/sku/name/sku and the resultant product with its image and its description in the resultatn HTML.
-When the product its not published yet we get an URL like https://www.falabella.com.pe/falabella-pe/noSearchResult?Ntt=sku and an HTML with a message that tell us that we got no result for our search.
+When we find a product we get an URL with a pattern like https<span></span>://www<span></span>.falabella.com.pe/falabella-pe/product/sku/name/sku and the product with its image and its description in the HTML code.
+When the product it is not published yet, we get an URL like https<span></span>://www<span></span>.falabella.com.pe/falabella-pe/noSearchResult?Ntt=sku and an HTML with a message that tell us that we got no results for our search.

-With this information, we already see a pattern of what happen when we look for a product.
+With this information, we already see a pattern of what happen when we search for a product.

 #### What we need to know